DeviaVir/terraform-provider-gsuite/README.md

-# Terraform GSuite Provider
+# Terraform G Suite Provider

-This is a terraform provider for managing GSuite (Admin SDK) resources on Google
+This is a terraform provider for managing G Suite (Admin SDK) resources on Google

 ## Authentication